bradleyrp/factory-beta/deploy/README.md

 We have listed common package names for RPM and DEB systems below.

+0. Basic software like "screen", a text editor, etc.
 1. "Git" for version control.
 Many internal parts of the code rely on this program for keeping track of your codes.
 2. Python virtual environment.
 The packages are named